lloydchang/client-side-canary-deployment/README.md

 ## Overview

-This project demonstrates how to implement canary deployments for static web applications entirely on the client side.
+This project demonstrates how to implement canary deployments for static web applications mostly on the client side.
 It allows you to gradually roll out new features to a subset of users without requiring server-side configuration, while collecting analytics data to make informed decisions about rollbacks or rollouts.

 ## How It Works